 taxation.
-Finally, the candidate held positions related to four key democratic principles that were chosen based on findings from expert surveys and their relevance to contemporary debates and prior research (Carey et al. 2018; Levitsky and Ziblatt 2018; Svolik 2018): support for or opposition to judicial deference (an essential component of the rule of law), impartial investigations (a key check on abuses of power and impunity that was especially salient before the release of the Mueller report), compromise (an important governing value), and ballot access (a critical component of democratic equality, which we proxy using support for voter identification laws).5 In the conjoint tables, candidate names always appeared at the top followed by partisanship following the convention when information about candidates is provided to voters in standardized formats (e.g., on ballots and in voter guides).
-We randomized the order of other attributes besides name and party across participants.6
+Finally, the candidate held positions related to four key democratic principles that were chosen based on findings from expert surveys and their relevance to contemporary debates and prior research (Carey et al. 2018; Levitsky and Ziblatt 2018; Svolik 2018): support for or opposition to judicial deference (an essential component of the rule of law), impartial investigations (a key check on abuses of power and impunity that was especially salient before the release of special counsel Robert Mueller's report), compromise (an important governing value), and ballot access (a critical component of democratic equality, which we proxy using support for voter identification laws).5 In the conjoint tables, candidate names always appeared at the top followed by partisanship following the convention when information about candidates is provided to voters in standardized formats (e.g., on ballots and in voter guides).
+We randomized the order of other attributes besides name and party across participants, and did not implement any cross-attribute constraints.6

 Based on respondents' pairwise choices, we calculate the Average Marginal Component Effect (AMCE) for each level on each attribute (Hainmueller, Hopkins, and Yamamoto 2014), and display the results in coefficient plots that show the average effect of changing each candidate attribute on the probability of candidate choice relative to a baseline attribute level.
-Per Abramson, Koçak, and Magazinnik (N.d.), this estimand does not indicate which attribute a majority of participants prefer in a binary sense, but instead represents an average effect of an attribute (relative to some baseline) on the probability of candidate choice conditional on other randomized attributes.
+Per Abramson, Kocak, and Magazinnik (N.d.), this estimand does not indicate which attribute a majority of participants prefer in a binary sense, but instead represents an average effect of an attribute (relative to some baseline) on the probability of candidate choice conditional on other randomized attributes.
 Our language accordingly reflects the nature of this estimand, which is more akin to average treatment effects in survey experiments than expressions of a population's binary preference among attributes.7

-5We provide further discussion of the attributes' connection to core democratic values in the Online Appendix.
+5For examples of violations of these norms in contemporary American politics, see Mikelionis (2019), New Voting Restrictions in America (2019), Siegel and Wiersema (2017), and Barr (2010).
+As discussed above, the list of norms tested were chosen by the authors based on prior research and expert surveys and are not necessarily seen as norms by voters.
+We provide further discussion of the attributes' connection to core democratic values in the Online Appendix.
 We acknowledge potential differences between these principles, which may explain the differing results we observe, and discuss these differences further in the conclusion below.

-6The Online Appendix includes an illustrative example of a conjoint table used in our experiment and more details on the attributes included.
+6The Online Appendix includes an illustrative example of a conjoint table used in our experiment (see Figure A1) and more details on the attributes included.

 7One other point of clarification in interpreting AMCEs is necessary.
 Both Clayton, Ferwerda, and Horiuchi (2019) and Leeper, Hobolt, and Tilley (2019) note that comparing AMCEs among different subgroups of respondents is sensitive to the baseline attribute level chosen for the analysis.
 Because our main attributes of interest are dichotomous, however, we can confidently compare AMCEs across various respondent subgroups without baseline attribute choices affecting our results.
-The race attribute, which has three levels, is an exception, but we find no discernible effects for race in our experiments regardless of which level is used as the baseline (details available upon request).
+The race attribute, which has three levels, is an exception, but the AMCEs for race across all respondent subgroups are so small that there are no discernible effects regardless of which level is used as the baseline.